mangushev/mfgan/README.md

 # mfgan
 Implementation of MFGAN: Sequential Recommendation with Self-Attentive Multi-Adversarial Network

 This is very unclean draft.
-I will publish something beter in a few days!
+I will publish something better in a few days!

 article: https://arxiv.org/abs/2005.10602